Halep Advances At US Open With Osaka, Murray Waiting To Start - UrduPoint

 Halep Advances At US Open With Osaka, Murray Waiting To Start

-New York, (UrduPoint / Pakistan Point News - 30th Aug, 2021 ) :Two-time Grand Slam champion Simona Halep, battling back from injury, advanced to the second round of the US Open on Monday as the hardcourts showdown began before full-capacity crowds.
+New York, (UrduPoint / Pakistan Point News - 31st Aug, 2021 ) :Cheering spectators brought energy to the first matches of the US Open on Monday while defending champion Naomi Osaka and three-time Grand Slam winner Andy Murray awaited their turns at Arthur Ashe Stadium.

+Two-time Grand Slam champion Simona Halep, battling back from injury, and 2017 US Open champion Sloane Stephens advanced to the second round as the hardcourt tennis showdown began with crowds not limited by Covid-19 rules after no fans were allowed in 2020.

+"Playing without fans here was brutal," Stephens said.
+"We feel the energy with everyone screaming and yelling."
+Stephens beat Madison Keys 6-3, 1-6, 7-6 (9/7) in a rematch on Ashe of the 2017 US Open final.

+"First round is always a tough match so yeah, I'm happy to win," Halep said.
+"I'm happy because I can feel my serve improving."
+The 29-year-old Romanian 12th seed could feel an extra intensity from screaming ticketholders, who had to prove they were vaccinated to be allowed onto the grounds.

-Halep, the 2018 French Open and 2019 Wimbledon champion, tore a left calf muscle at the Italian Open, missed the French Open and Wimbledon, then suffered a right thigh injury at Cincinnati, but made a solid New York start.
+"You feel the energy.
+You feel alive on court," Halep said.
+"Hopefully it will stay like that."
+Halep, the 2018 French Open and 2019 Wimbledon champion, tore a left calf muscle at the Italian Open, missed the French Open and Wimbledon, then suffered a right thigh injury at Cincinnati, but made a solid start.

-Halep fired six aces and won 83% of her first serve points, hitting 14 winners against 16 unforced errors while taking advantage of 31 unforced errors by Giorgi.

 Osaka won their only prior meeting in the first round of this year's Australian Open on the way to her fourth Grand Slam title.